assen-totin/cdn/README.md

 The following upload methods are available via CDN:

-- multipart/form-data
+- multipart/form-data.
+Only raw data (aka 8-bit) is supported (i.e. no quoted-printable of Base64).
 - application/x-www-form-urlencoded

 The following form field names are recognised:

-- `f`: file field when uploading using multipart/form-data; the file content when using application/x-www-form-urlencoded.
+- `d`: file field when uploading using multipart/form-data; the file content when using application/x-www-form-urlencoded.
 - `n`: file name; only used for application/x-www-form-urlencoded.
 - `cd`: content disposition to use for this file.
 May only be set to `attachment`, all other values are ignored.
 If not set, file will be served inline.
 - `ct`: content type of the file.
 For multipart/form-data overrides the value, provided in the file part of the form itself.